Whimsy Stick

 Duration Wait

-Once Drill 1 is clean, this flirt pole impulse control drill extends and randomizes the wait duration.
-Predictable wait duration is easy — the dog simply counts to ten.
-Variable duration requires actual self-regulation, which is exactly the capacity that fails when a dog blows through a doorway or ignores a recall mid-chase.
+Once Drill 1 is clean, this drill extends and randomizes the wait duration.
+Predictable wait duration is easy.
+Variable duration requires actual self-regulation-which is exactly the capacity that fails when a dog blows through a doorway or ignores a recall mid-chase.

 Run Drill 1 as normal, but randomize the wait duration: 3 seconds, then 8, then 2, then 12, then 5.
 Never establish a predictable pattern.

-Occasionally hold the wait long enough that the dog visibly relaxes slightly — releases some of the coiled intensity.
+Occasionally hold the wait long enough that the dog visibly relaxes slightly.
 Release into the chase from that calmer state.
+Get it

-If the dog breaks position during a long wait, reset without emotion, shorten the next wait, and build back up gradually over multiple sessions rather than forcing duration in one.
+If the dog breaks position during a long wait, reset without emotion, shorten the next wait, and build back up gradually over multiple sessions.

-This flirt pole impulse control drill is particularly useful for dogs who explode through thresholds.
+This drill is especially useful for dogs who explode through thresholds.
 The variable wait mimics the unpredictable timing of those real-world moments and builds the patience to hold without knowing when release is coming.

 Real-world transfers